-In England and Wales, the Habitats Directive has been transposed into domestic legislation through the Conservation of Habitats and Species Regulations 2017.
-These Regulations are widely referred to as the 'Habitats Regulations'.
-Regulation 63 of these Regulations sets out the assessment provisions.
-Specifically, Regulation 63(1) states that, "A competent authority, before deciding to undertake, or give any consent, permission or other authorisation for, a plan or project which (a) is likely to have a significant effect on a European site or a European offshore marine site (either alone or in combination with other plans or projects), and (b) is not directly connected with or necessary to the management of that site, must make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives."
+All European sites in England and Wales are afforded protection through the Conservation of Habitats and Species Regulations 2017 (as amended).
+These Regulations are widely referred to as the 'Habitat Regulations'.
+Regulation 63 of these Regulations states that, "A competent authority, before deciding to undertake, or give any consent, permission or other authorisation for, a plan or project which (a) is likely to have a significant effect on a European site...(either alone or in combination with other plans or projects), and (b) is not directly connected with or necessary to the management of that site, must make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives."
 This assessment process is commonly referred to as 'Habitats Regulations Assessment' (HRA).